mavryk-network/flexmasa/README.md

 2000000 ꜩ
 ```

+You can always stop the sandbox, and clean-up your resources with:
+`docker kill my-sandbox`.

 The scripts inherit the [mini-net](./src/doc/mini-net.md)'s support for
 user-activated-upgrades (a.k.a. “hard forks”).
 For instance, this command starts
 a Granada sandbox which switches to Hangzhou at level 20: